VirtualRaven/mathlibra/readme.md

 On Windows cmake can be used to create visual studio files.
 Install cmake for windows and follow the instructions.

 For vim users all directories include config files for youcomplete me to enable autocompletion.
-To just install youcompleteme and when openening an file in the repo accept when it asks if you want to load the config files.
+To just install youcompleteme and when opening an file in the repo accept when it asks if you want to load the config files.

 ### Running Tests ###
-The project contains a tester executable which when run provids an interactive sessions for inputting expressions to be evaluated.
+The project contains a tester executable which when run provides an interactive sessions for inputting expressions to be evaluated.
-Writing menu instead of an expression will bring up an menu which can run tests, provide help and lets you instpect the status of the interpreter at any time.
+Writing menu instead of an expression will bring up an menu which can run tests, provide help and lets you inspect the status of the interpreter at any time.

 ### Contribution guidelines ###

-First and formost: This is an educational project, we are here to learn and have fun.
-If it happens to turn out to something awsome that is a nice bonus.
+First and foremost: This is an educational project, we are here to learn and have fun.
+If it happens to turn out to something awesome that is a nice bonus.

 Style